groboclown/petronia/docs/extensions/api/base.md

 * Only instance triggering permitted
 * Public listening allowed

-Event to indicate that all the basic systems at boot time have finished running, and the system is now safe for end user actions.
+running, and the system is now safe for end user actions.

 ### Event `petronia.system/halt`